 - Working in line with the rules outlined for the safety and security of young people through our processes, procedures and guidance. - Promoting and prioritising each of our student's wellbeing and safety all times. - Following protocol quickly and efficiently on any allegation or concern raised. - Making sure that all students are kept safe from harm whilst at our sessions. - Working in partnership with statutory safeguarding agencies and other organisations.
-The Rock Project will refer a member of staff to a statutory agency if we have significant concerns about their suitability to work with young or venerable people, or if we have to exclude them from the company in line with our guidance or the relevant national legislation. - When necessary, sharing information with other organisations about individuals or an incident, even when there's no concern about abuse or harm.
+The Rock Project will refer a member of staff to a statutory agency if we have significant concerns about their suitability to work with young or venerable people, or if we have to exclude them from the company in line with our guidance or the relevant national legislation. - When necessary, sharing information and informing other organisations (including hired schools where applicable) about individuals or an incident, even when there's no concern about abuse or harm.
 If this happens, The Rock Project will only share information with the consent of the individual involved or if there is a duty to refer. - In the rare instance where a statutory agency requests information from us due to a wider investigation, we are obliged to comply without consent from the child or parent/carer. - Regularly reviewing and strengthening our safeguarding practice.
-Our practice is subject to regular reviews, and any changes will be communicated to our franchisees to update their session leaders and tutors. - We understand that some people may not report abuse at the time that is occurred.
+Our practice is subject to regular reviews, and any changes will be communicated to our franchisees to update their session leaders and tutors. - We understand that some people may not report abuse at the time that it occurs.
 We encourage anyone that feels that they have a concern or allegation to come forward and speak directly to our safeguarding lead.
 We're committed to ensuring that all conversation will be dealt with sensitively and professionally, and will only be shared to ensure the safety of children.
 We may report concerns or allegations to the appropriate agency if a child may be currently at risk or harm or if a crime has been committed.
-This would be fully explained to the individual and the safeguarding lead will offer support throughout this process. - We host a series of links on our website of companies which can support our students should they feel they can't/don't want to talk to their tutors or anyone they know.
-These include NSPCC, Childline and CEOP.
-Tutors will remind students of these resources regularly.
+This would be fully explained to the individual and the safeguarding lead will offer support throughout this process.